 Where possible, the University publishes information for each of its courses (including graduation information, employment information and satisfaction information) using UNISTATS.

-Retention rates for all Universities are published by HESA and can be found on their website at www.hesa.ac.uk
+Retention rates for all Universities are published by HESA and can be found on their website.

 For details of FERPA (the Family Educational Rights and Privacy Act) please see below.

-Arts University Bournemouth receives funds under an applicable programme of the US Department of Education programme therefore it is bound by the Family Educational Rights and Privacy Act (FERPA).
-For more information on this act, please see here.
+Arts University Bournemouth receives funds under an applicable programme of the US Department of Education programme; therefore, it's bound by the Family Educational Rights and Privacy Act (FERPA).
+Refer to this page for more information on this act.

 The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.